 The view transports you to the time of Prince Eugene (albeit without the humongous wigs and poor sanitation).

-You get a similar effect by looking out the windows of the Belvedere Orangerie, if you position yourself correctly in the windowed corridor.
+You get a similar effect by looking out the windows of the Belvedere Orangerie, if you stand in the right place in the windowed corridor.

 (The fountain and monument)